 Will grass grow in sandy soil?

 Yes, grass can grow on sandy soil, albeit only under specific conditions.
 Naturally, sandy soil is not its most-preferred growth medium, as grass typically requires high amounts of moisture to sustain proper growth.
 This is difficult to achieve in sandy soil, which typically has poor moisture retention properties.
-What’s more, sand reduces soil fertility while also minimizing the capability of the soil to hold nutrients that are crucial for turfgrass development.
+Moreover, sand reduces soil fertility while minimizing the soil’s ability to hold nutrients crucial for turfgrass development.

 What grass grows in sand?